 Eligibility: All CC, SEAS, GS seniors or those who graduated in 2013 or later are eligible to apply if.
 All candidates must be planning to apply to enroll in a full-time graduate degree program at Stanford (e.g., JD, MA, MBA, MD, MS, or PhD) or plan on pursuing one of Stanford’s many joint- and dual- graduate degree options (e.g., MD+PhD, JD+MA, MBA+MS).
 The Knight-Hennessy program welcomes applicants with citizenship from around the world, there are no citizenship requirements.
 Please note, however, that the program will give priority to applicants who are pursuing graduate programs that last two years or longer and, if awarded, you cannot defer the Knight-Hennessy Program (but you can reapply for the year you wish to join).
 Beyond this, all candidates must meet the requirements of the Stanford graduate program that they wish to pursue.
 All applicants must complete the entire application process for their department - including any standardized tests requires (GMAT, GRE, LSAT, MCAT, etc.) and, if needed, an English proficiency test.

-To apply: Application instructions will be released in Spring 2017.
+To apply: Complete application requirements and instructions will be released in May 2017.
 Stay tuned!